-Attack launched from Houthi-held Yemen hits cargo ship in Red Sea
+Shipping companies pause Red Sea journeys after Houthi attacks

 “The United States is working with the international community, with partners from the region and from all over the world to deal with this threat,” he told reporters.

-The attack occurred near Bab al-Mandab, the narrow strait between Yemen and northeast Africa through which much of global commerce flows.
+The attacks on Friday occurred near Bab al-Mandab, the narrow strait between Yemen and northeast Africa through which much of global commerce flows.

 Some 40 percent of international trade passes through the area, which leads to the Red Sea, Israel’s southern port facilities, and the Suez Canal.